act-rules/act-rules.github.io/_rules/html-page-title-2779a5.md

 #### Passed Example 1

-This page has a `title` with content.
+This page has a `title` element with content.

 ```html
 <html>